 Gartner is committed to creating a culture of inclusion - which is critical to the objectivity and independence we provide our clients.
 We celebrate diversity of thought and we welcome and encourage diverse perspectives.
 We embed Diversity, Equity and Inclusion ("DEI") concepts into our culture and our critical people processes.
+Our vision is to help build a high-performing organization with a culture of equity and inclusion, enabling Gartner to guide the leaders who shape the world.
+Our DEI

-Our DEI efforts are all about building the confidence and conviction in all of our associates - but particularly in our leaders - to do the right things and building a language of inclusion to foster this.
-Our DEI Executive Council, composed of our CEO, Chief Human Resources Officer, CFO, General Counsel, head of DEI, and other selected leaders, drives diversity, equity and inclusion as an imperative at all levels of the organization.
+Executive Council, composed of our CEO, Chief Human Resources Officer, CFO, General Counsel, head of DEI, and other selected leaders, drives diversity, equity and inclusion as an imperative at all levels of the organization.
 In addition, the DEI Center of Excellence operationalizes strategy and establishes goals against key metrics to drive greater transparency and accountability.
 Our teams of employees are composed of individuals from different geographies, cultures, religions, ethnicities, races, genders, sexual orientations, abilities and generations working together to solve problems.
 Currently, 33% of our Board of Directors and 23% of our executive management team identifies as female, and 25% of our Board of Directors identifies as racially or ethnically diverse.
-As of December 31, 2022, approximately 47% of our employees worldwide identified as female and 24% of employees in the U.S. identified as racially or ethnically diverse.
-On a worldwide basis, our employees were represented by more than 85 self-identified nationalities working in 38 different countries and territories.
+As of December 31, 2023, approximately 47% of our employees worldwide identified as female and 24% of employees in the U.S. identified as racially or ethnically diverse.
+Our employees work in 39 different countries and territories.
+As we continue to invest in employee self-identification and reporting efforts, we determined our employees were represented by more than 130 self-identified nationalities.